 A joyful, rich sense of connection to community and place is the foundation for a creative, meaning-filled life lived in right relationship.
 Living Wisdom approaches music and dance as practices that can help us build this profound sense of belonging.

 When we feel connected to our bodies and to the whole of life our bodies release all sorts of happy hormones.
 Our bodies are wonderful resources that can override our head-trips and open the door to intuitive wisdom.
 Feeling connected to history, culture, ancestors, and sacred story can give us a sense of meaning, courage, and hope.
 We come into our authentic power.

 Our practice is guided by Laura Shannon’s pioneering research on the earth-based traditions from the Balkans and Asia Minor.
 The songs and dances are our guides and inspiration for finding a deepened sense of connection in community and for building an intimate relationship with the Minnesota landscape.
 There are so many old world songs about the cherished homeland.
 What would it be like to sing and dance with our home landscape with this same intimate love?

-The Living Wisdom practice has three branches: dance, song, and service – scroll down for more descriptions.
+The Wisdom Dances practice has three branches: dance, song, and service – scroll down for more descriptions.
 Some people sing, some drum with the singers, some dance, some do everything, and some perform these songs and dances as ceremonies that bless the community.